mpv-player/mpv/DOCS/man/options.rst

       their behavior.
 There is no list, and the player usually does not detect them.
 Certain live streams (including TV captures) may exhibit problems in particular, as well as some lossy audio codecs. h264 intra-refresh is known not to work due to problems with libavcodec.
+WAV and some other raw audio formats tend to have problems - there are hacks for dealing with them, which may or may not work.

     - Function with EDL/mkv ordered chapters is obviously broken.